Susan Schniepp and Andrew Harrison discuss the requirements for a successful corrective action and preventive action (CAPA) system.

 Root Cause Analysis

-If the non-conformance has happened before, the investigation needs to be conducted to determine the underlying root cause of the non-conformance.
-Once the root cause has been determined the corrective action and the preventive actions can be implemented and monitored.
-If the non-conformance does not recur in a specified time frame, the corrective action/preventive action is considered effective and the CAPA can be closed.
+If the non-conformance has happened before, the investigation needs to be conducted to determine the underlying root cause.
+Once the root cause has been determined, the corrective action and the preventive actions can be implemented and monitored.
+Additionally, if the non-conformance does not recur in a specified time frame, the CAPA can be closed.

 The bottom line is there are many perspectives on what constitutes a good CAPA system, but the reality is the quality and thoroughness of the investigations ultimately drive the effectiveness of the CAPA.
 When conducting the investigation, it is important not to jump to conclusions on what caused the non-conformance.

-The investigation should use root-cause analysis tools and should address why potential areas are either eliminated as the root cause or are a potential cause of the non-conformance.
-If you can conduct a complete investigation, you will ultimately have a robust CAPA program.
+The investigation should use root cause analysis tools and should address why potential areas are either eliminated as the root cause or are a potential cause of the non-conformance.
+Finally, if you can conduct a complete investigation, you will ultimately have a robust CAPA program.

 Vol. 39, No. 8